Hardcore Animation Training for Motion Designers.

 Learn to solve problems visually.

-Design Bootcamp is an accelerated program that gets you up to speed with the principles and practices of modern Designers working in the field of Motion Design.
-After an 8-week ass kicking, you’ll learn:
+Design Bootcamp is an accelerated online program that gets you up to speed with the principles and practices of modern Designers working in the field of Motion Design.

 Your fearless leader on this journey is Mike Frederick, Emmy-Award winning Designer & Art Director who has been working in the field of Motion Design for over 20 years.
 His roster of advertising and broadcast clients is massive.
 Below are just a few.

 Going through a School of Motion Bootcamp is a one-of-a-kind experience.
-You’ll be hanging out (virtually, of course) with dozen of other aspiring Designers in a private Facebook Group.
+You’ll be hanging out (virtually, of course) with a group of other aspiring Designers in a private Facebook Group.
 You’ll be inspired, encouraged, and even critiqued by your fellow students and TA’s.

 You’ll have support and a large group of new friends to commiserate with, but you’ll also benefit from looking at tons of work.
 As a Designer, you’re paid to have good taste, and being exposed to hundreds of ideas and boards from your colleagues will get your Design-Eye sharpened in record time.